RunestoneInteractive/httlads/_sources/Happiness/more_data.rst

      :x: Please check your formula

-2. Find the name of the country in each region with the largest population.
+2. Can you find the name of the country in each region with the largest population.

 .. fillintheblank:: fb_reg_lg_pop